8 Best Wire Strippers in 2023

 A versatile wire stripper does more than just wire stripping.
-Some brands design their wire strippers and add extra features such as crimping and cutting.
-So, you get a tool that is useful for other purposes beyond stripping wires.
+Some brands design wire strippers and add extra features such as crimping and cutting.
+So, you get a useful tool for other purposes beyond stripping wires.

-The heavier a wire stripper is in your hands, the more force you have to apply while operating it.
-Of course, if you have to apply so much force, you may not be able to operate the wire stripper effectively, and your hands may get sore quickly.
+The heavier a wire stripper is in your hands, the more force you must apply while operating it.
+Of course, if you have to apply so much force, you may be unable to operate the wire stripper effectively, and your hands may get sore quickly.

 The effectiveness of wire strippers depends partly on how sharp their cutting edge is.
-If the edge is not sharp enough, the blade will not cut through the wire insulation readily, and you will find it hard to strip the wire.
+If the edge is not sharp enough, the blade will not easily cut through the wire insulation, and you will find it hard to strip the wire.
 Contrarily, with a sharp cutting edge, wire stripping is much easier.

 Beyond the safety they offer, rubber handles contribute to the grip of wire strippers.
 And if the grip is good, you will be able to strip wires with ease.

 Wire strippers are built to handle specific wire gauge ranges.
 The broader the range of gauge a wire stripper can handle, the more useful it is for you as a wire stripping tool.
 A wire stripper with a broad wire gauge range will handle many wires of small and large diameters.
 So, you will not need multiple wire strippers to handle various wire sizes.

 - Knoweasy Wire Stripper and Cutter – Our Top Choice